awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-controls.md

 ## Detect Whether Amazon EBS Optimization is Enabled for Amazon EC2 Instances<a name="disallow-not-ebs-optimized"></a>

 Detects whether Amazon EC2 instances are launched without an Amazon EBS volume that is optimized for performance\.
 Amazon EBS\-optimized volumes minimize contention between Amazon EBS I/O and other traffic from your instance\.
-This guardrail does not change the status of the account\.
-This is a detective guardrail with strongly recommended guidance\.
-By default, this guardrail is not enabled\.
+This control does not change the status of the account\.
+This is a detective control with strongly recommended guidance\.
+By default, this control is not enabled\.

-The artifact for this guardrail is the following AWS Config rule\.
+The artifact for this control is the following AWS Config rule\.

 ```
 AWSTemplateFormatVersion: 2010-09-09